AELE’s Certified Litigation Specialist ™ program

 • Litigation Professional (LP) recognition for members of the bar

 To earn the designation, a person must attend the qualifying seminars in a 50-month period, and satisfy supplemental reading requirements.
 The designation is conferred at no additional cost to the applicant.
-Beginning in 2015, The Jail Legal Workshop counts as two qualifying seminars.
+The Jail Legal Issues Workshop and the Use of Force Workshops each count as two qualifying seminars.

-AELE was chartered as an educational organization in 1966 by four active or former professors – all of whom had law enforcement or prosecution experience (Note 1) AELE is a research driven, not-for-profit Illinois corporation that provides seminars and monthly publications to criminal justice and public safety professionals.
+AELE was chartered as an educational organization in 1966 by four active or former professors – all of whom had law enforcement or prosecution experience.
+AELE is a research driven, not-for-profit Illinois corporation that provides seminars and monthly publications to criminal justice and public safety professionals.
 AELE does not engage in partisan political activities and is not a subsidiary or component of another entity.

 AELE has published legal periodicals since 1973 and has sponsored nationally acclaimed legal seminars since 1974.
-The cumulative attendance is more than 17,000.
+The cumulative attendance is over 18,000.

 AELE has an Academic Committee that sets the standards for the Certified Litigation Specialist ™ designation and for recognition as a Litigation Professional.
 (Note 2)

 Non-lawyers can earn the Certified Litigation Specialist ™ (CLS) designation by attending different qualifying seminars within the past 50 months and familiarizing yourself with two documents provided as “resource materials”.

 Lawyers can qualify for recognition as a Litigation Professional by fulfilling the same requirements.